ahwilms/terraform-example-foundation/5-app-infra/README.md

    gcloud source repos clone gcp-policies gcp-policies-app-infra --project=${INFRA_PIPELINE_PROJECT_ID}
    ```

    **Note:** `gcp-policies` repo has the same name as the repo created in step `1-org`.
-In order to prevent a collision, the previous command will clone this repo in the folder `gcp-policies-app-infra`.
+In order to prevent a collision, this command will clone this repo in the `gcp-policies-app-infra` folder.

-1. Navigate into the repo and copy contents of policy-library to new repo.
+1. Navigate into the repo and copy the contents of `policy-library` to the new repo.
 All subsequent steps assume you are running them
-   from the gcp-policies-app-infra directory.
+   from the `gcp-policies-app-infra` directory.
 If you run them from another directory,
    adjust your copy paths accordingly.

    ```bash